Overview of Learning Disorders

 Thus, these disorders involve problems in reading, mathematics, spelling, written expression or handwriting, and understanding or using verbal and nonverbal language (see table Common Specific Learning Disorders).
 Most learning disorders are complex or mixed, with deficits in more than one system.

-Although the total number of children in the US with learning disorders is unknown, in the 2019-2020 school year, 7.3 million students (or 14% of all public school students) ages 3 to 21 in the US received special education services under the Individuals with Disabilities Education Act (IDEA).
-Among students receiving special education services, 33% (or about 5% of all students) had specific learning disabilities (1).
+Although the total number of children in the United States with learning disorders is unknown, in the 2021–2022 academic year, the number of students in the United States ages 3 to 21 years who received special education and/or related services under the Individuals with Disabilities Education Act (IDEA) was 7.3 million, or the equivalent of 15% of all public school students (1).
+Among students receiving special education and/or related services, the most common category of disability was specific learning disabilities (32% or approximately 5% of all students) (1).
 Boys with learning disorders outnumber girls 5:1.
 Although formal diagnoses may help some children get assistance, characterizing different capabilities as disorders risks medicalizing them as somehow pathological.
 The important thing is to identify people who need different or additional help learning and provide access to the assistance they need.

 Learning disorders may be congenital or acquired.
 No single cause has been defined, but neurologic deficits are presumed to be involved whether or not other neurologic manifestations (ie, apart from the learning disorder) are present.
 Genetic influences are often implicated.
 Other possible causes include